 These elements work really well with modern technology, particularly in a world of information overload where we are asked to sign-up to everything, gamification allows the process to be a lot more motivating and rewarding.

 How to get users to opt in and sign up?

 For those looking to rejuvenate their customer pool, gamifcation has the potential to be win win for all.
 The key will lie in offering a sufficient incentive for someone to opt in - it needed be big.
 By creating novel and compelling content as part of the user experience your customers get to enjoy an enhanced experience and have a reason to tick yes.

-By adding a fun spin wheel, plus the opportunity to win prizes instantly gives the user an incentive to sign up.
+By adding a fun spin wheel, plus the opportunity to win prizes instantly gives the user that extra incentive and a gentle push to sign up.

 We mentioned before that pre-ticked boxes are out, thank goodness, as well as making someone tick to opt in on one box and opt out on another.
 Basically anything that looks like you are trying to catch the user out.
 But there are lots of other ways you may be coming across as untrustworthy.
 Are you being transparent as possible as to why you want someone to share their data?
 Are you showing understanding of data protection rules and have you explained if you are sharing with a third party?
 Are you only asking for the information you really need?
 Is your wording as clear and upfront as possible?

 Recently we worked with clients who couldn’t understand why the sign up for one of their campaign was a lot lower than usual.
 When investigating we noticed that the default text had been used for the newsletter pop up box by mistake.
 So rather than reading